 Clarendon Scholarships aim to give the most academically-able students not only the life-changing opportunity to study at Oxford, but also the chance to form lasting social, academic and professional networks.

-In 2015-16, there are around 370 Clarendon scholars at Oxford representing more than 50 different countries.
+In 2016-17, there are around 400 Clarendon scholars at Oxford representing around 50 different countries.